Wio Bank Review 2026: Is It Worth It for UAE SMEs and Freelancers?

 Updated 16 March 2026

-This review covers what Wio actually offers, what it costs, and where it falls short.
+This review covers what Wio actually offers, what it costs, where it falls short, and when it makes more sense than a traditional UAE business bank account.

 What Is Wio Bank?